This article explains how to delete folders in Windows 11.

 Users can delete their folders and those they have the right to delete.
 Folders you delete will go into the Recycle Bin by default.
 Deleted folders and all their contents are temporarily stored in the Recycle Bin.

 Removable drives, such as USB flash drives and memory cards, do not have a Recycle Bin.
-When you delete folders from those devices, they are permanently deleted.
+When folders are deleted from these devices, they are permanently deleted.

 Users can configure Windows to enable Recycle Bin for removable drives.
 The Recycle Bin can be emptied to free up disk space.

 Learning how to delete folders in Windows is an important skill for any computer user.
-Knowing how to delete folders can help you free up space on your computer, organize your files, and protect your sensitive information by securely deleting them.
+Deleting folders securely can help you free up space on your computer, organize your files, and protect your sensitive information.

 Moreover, suppose you’re planning on sharing your computer with other users.
 In that case, learning how to delete folders can help you keep your files private and prevent other users from accidentally or intentionally deleting important files.